vzachari/IronSmithQSM/README.md

 Ironsmith can perform the following tasks:

 a) Create QSM maps from GRE DICOM images using the MEDI Toolbox **(see section 7 for details)** .
-b) Align MPR/MEMPR T1 images to QSM maps and then segment these into 89 ROIs **(ROI list in section 8)** using freesurfer.
+b) Register MPR or multi-echo MPR (MEMPR) T1 images to QSM maps and then segment these into 89 ROIs **(ROI list in section 8)** using FreeSurfer.
-c) Filter outlier voxels from these ROIs, extract QSM based iron concentration, and format the output into CSV tables (MS Excel compatible).
+c) Filter outlier voxels from these ROIs (QSM values larger than top 95th percentile of values), extract QSM based iron concentration, and format the output into CSV tables (MS Excel compatible).
 d) Calculate SNR (magnitude image based) for each ROI as a measure of quality control for QSM and output SNR values in CSV tables (MS Excel compatible).
 e) Warp QSM maps and aligned MPR/MEMPR to MNI152 1mm space for voxelwise QSM analyses.
 f) Process single or multiple participants in parallel (multiple instances and nohup supported).